FailAcademy/learning/adp-vancouver/_slides/week-04/01a-introducing-postgres.md

   "title" text not null,
   "imageurl" text DEFAULT null,
   "description" text not null,
-  "ownerid" REFERENCES users (userid),
-  "borrowerid" REFERENCES users (userid)
+  "ownerid" text unique not null,
+  "borrowerid" text unique not null,
+  CHECK (borrowerid != ownerid)
 );
 ```

-Can you spot the relationship?
+In what other table will we find the itemid?

 ---
 # Primary Key Constraint